pboling/railsbling.com/content/posts/how_i_go_again.md

 And instead I just went into my `redlounge.git` directory and did a `git pull`.

 Then tweak for my needs and make it my `~/railsbling.git/.git/hooks/post-receive` <i class='fa fa-paste'></i>:
-I had already done this for the initial install 2 years ago, and it isn't changing, so I skipped this step.
+I had already done this for the initial install 2 years ago, but the path changed with the newer version of hugo (adds `local`).

 ```
 cat ~/railsbling.git/.git/hooks/post-receive